nuta/resea/docs/design/task.md

 - **ABI Emulation Hook:** If ABI emulation is enabled for the task, the kernel asks the pager to handle system calls, etc.

-This mechanism is introduced for achiveing [the separation of mechanism and policy](https://en.wikipedia.org/wiki/Separation_of_mechanism_and_policy) and it suprisingly improves the flexibility of the operating system.
+This mechanism is introduced for achieving [the separation of mechanism and policy](https://en.wikipedia.org/wiki/Separation_of_mechanism_and_policy) and it suprisingly improves the flexibility of the operating system.

 [^1]: [John Ousterhout.
 Why Threads Are A Bad Idea (for most purposes) [PDF]](https://web.stanford.edu/~ouster/cgi-bin/papers/threads.pdf)